tyler-technologies-oss/forge/README.md

 ## Need help?

-Please create a GitHub issue with any questions.
+Please [create](https://github.com/tyler-technologies-oss/forge/issues/new/choose) a GitHub issue with any questions and we'll be glad to help!

 [1]: https://forge.tylertech.com/
 [2]: https://www.w3.org/wiki/WebComponents/